101zh/NotesOnPlatformerMovement/README.md

 - fast fall (makes jumps feel less floaty)
   - ![fast falling](images/jumps/fastfall.png)

-- you can also make the jump floaty by decreasing the acceleration after reaching the peak of a jump
+- You can also make the jump floaty by decreasing the acceleration after reaching the peak of a jump
-  - (didn't feel like finding an image for this one)
+  - (Didn't feel like finding an image for this one)

-- Varying heights for jumps can allow player to feel that they can control the height they fall.
+- Varying heights - Allow the player to control the heights of jumps based on how long they hold the space bar

+- Having a different air acceleration than when on the ground - could add to realism, but can also hurt...

 ## Camera